We all have trusted favourites in life and choosing a clinic for a hair transplant should be no different.

 You might have a favourite food brand, an online store you go back to, or tradespeople you trust to do a good job.

-But if you’ve never needed to know how to choose a good hair transplant clinic before, what can you look out for?
+But if you’ve never needed to know how to choose a good hair transplant clinic before, what can you look out for to guide you?

 1. Care Quality Commission